euclidesdry/leadster-frontend-challenge-pokemon/README.md

 ## Instructions

-To run the code you will need to install [Node.JS v16](https://nodejs.org/download/release/v16.19.0/) relative to your OS installer
+To run the code you will need to install [Node.JS v16](https://nodejs.org/download/release/v16.19.0/), that was fully tested on it, relative to your OS installer

 With Node.js installed you can now run the project with the following commands: